Algebras defined by Lyndon words and Artin-Schelter regularity: Some combinatorial results on Lyndon pairs

 The two algebras $A$ and $A_W$ share the same normal $K$-basis $\mathfrak{N}$ and the same Hilbert series, therefore (\ref{theorem2_2b}) is in force.
 The monomial algebra $A_W$ satisfies the hypothesis of \cite{GIF}, Theorem B, and therefore its set of obstructions $W$ satisfies the inequalities (\ref{bounds_W_eq}), which implies (\ref{theorem2_c}).
 Part (\ref{theorem2_3}) follows from Theorem III, and is given for completeness.
 The theorem has been proved. $\quad \quad\quad\quad\quad\quad \quad\quad\quad\quad\quad\quad\quad\quad\quad\quad \Box$ \end{proof2}

-\subsection{Up to isomorphism, for every $d\geq 2$ there exists unique Lyndon pair $(N,W)$, where $N$ is connected and $|W| = |N|-1 = d$.}
+\subsection{Up to isomorphism, for every $d\geq 2$ there exists unique Lyndon pair $(N,W)$, where $N$ is connected and $|W| = |N|-1 = d-1$.}

 Suppose $(N,W)$ is a Lyndon pair in $X^{+}$, where $N=N(W)$ has finite order $|N|=d$.
-It follows from Theorem II that $W$ is a finite set with It follows from \cite{GIF}, Theorem B (2) that the upper bound $|W| = d(d-1)/2$ is attained if and only if $W = \{x_i x_j \mid 1 \leq i < j \leq d\}$, or equivalently, $d=n$ and $N= X$, see Theorem II (2).
+It follows from Theorem II that $W$ is a finite set with

+It follows from \cite{GIF}, Theorem B (2) that the upper bound $|W| = d(d-1)/2$ is attained if and only if $W = \{x_i x_j \mid 1 \leq i < j \leq d\}$, or equivalently, $d=n$ and $N= X$, see Theorem II (2).
 In this case the class $\mathfrak{C}(X, W)$ contains all binomial skew polynomial rings with square-free relations generated by $X$, in the sence of \cite{GI96}.
 Each such a ring $A$ is an AS-regular PBW algebra of global dimension $n$.
 For example, for $g = 8$ there are more than $2 000$ non-isomorphic skew-polynomial rings with binomial square-free solutions, each of which is an AS-regular and defines a set-theoretic solution of YBE.
 It is interesting to describe the other "extreme" case of Lyndon pairs, when the order $|W|$ attains the lower bound.
 Theorem \ref{Minim_W_Theor1} shows that \emph{if $N$ is connected} then the pure \emph{numerical datum}

 determines uniquely (i) the order of $X$, $\;|X|=2$, and (ii) unique Lyndon pair $(N, W)$ in $X^{+}$ (up to isomorphisms of monomial algebras $A_W$).
 Corollary \ref{MinimalWCor} implies that in this case the class $\mathfrak{C}(X, W)$ contains the universal enveloping $U=U \Lcal_{d-1}$, where $\Lcal_{d-1}$ is the standard filiform algebra of dimension $d$ and nilpotency class $d-1$. $U$ is an AS-regular algebra with $\gldim U =d$.